Get E-Book

 Network Interfaces

-os.networkInterfaces() returns an object keyed by interface name.
-Each value is an array of address objects because a single interface can have IPv4 and IPv6 addresses, and sometimes several of each.
+The result is an object keyed by interface name.
+Each interface maps to an array because a single interface can have multiple addresses.

 const interfaces = os.networkInterfaces();